Microsoft Teams Logo

 Sales automation

 Sales and data is a very potent mix.
-While we delve more into the topic here, the ability to automate things like lead generation prospecting (and then analyze the results using a visual data tool like Tableau) can really help speed things up for a sales team.
+The ability to automate things like lead generation prospecting, analyze the results using a visual data tool like Tableau, and share your sales data on digital signage can really help speed things up for a sales team.

-For example, lead enrichment tools like Leadspace, InsideView and Clearbit can create detailed profiles on your prospects.
+Then let automation take things further.
+For example, lead enrichment tools like Leadspace, Demandbase and Clearbit can create detailed profiles on your prospects.
 This can then be used against other historic sales data to prioritize the “low hanging fruit”.

 CRM automation can also be the difference between a lost or won opportunity.
-CRMs help you create email templates where you can combine automated content with your personalized touch, or set up entire email campaigns to effortlessly follow up on leads.
+Create email templates that combine automated content with your personalized touch, or set up entire email campaigns to effortlessly follow up on leads.
 Tools like HubSpot, Zoho, Outreach or Salesforce will help you with this and much more.

 Road sign that says stalk don't stalk